X

 | Levothyroxine | Mg forms complexes → less thyroid hormone absorbed | At least 2 hours |

-| Tetracyclines / fluoroquinolones | Mg forms chelate complexes → antibiotic rendered ineffective! | At least 2–4 hours |
+| Tetracyclines / fluoroquinolones | Mg forms chelate complexes → antibiotic ineffective! | At least 2–4 hours |

-| Iron (supplements) | Mutual absorption inhibition | At least 2 hours |
+| Iron (preparations) | Mutual absorption inhibition | At least 2 hours |

 | Bisphosphonates (alendronate) | Mg inhibits absorption | At least 2 hours |

-| Digoxin | Mg deficiency enhances toxicity / Mg excess inhibits effect | Monitor Mg levels |
+| Digoxin | Mg deficiency enhances toxicity / Mg overdose inhibits the effect | Check the Mg level |

-| Antacids (Mg-containing) | Note doubling of Mg intake | Calculate total dose! |
+| Antacids (Mg-containing) | Note the doubling of the Mg intake | Calculate the total dose! |

 | Observation | Frequency | Typical comment |